 Security

-Being the main portal for entering an enterprise's network, gateways function as the first frontier of security.
-It will be a go-to location to deploy various cybersecurity technologies like firewalls.
-Even their cloud counterparts — secure internet gateways, retain the same core functionality, ensuring a level of security when converting network protocols.
+Gateways function as the main portal for entering an enterprise’s network, and they are the first frontier of security.
+They will be the go-to location for deploying various cybersecurity technologies, like firewalls.
+Even their cloud counterparts, secure internet gateways, retain the same core functionality, ensuring a level of security when converting network protocols.

 Multiprotocol

-Most gateways are fluent in a variety of network protocols.
-Therefore, they can effortlessly communicate with various devices and systems.
-Due to this capability, the gateways are flexible enough to provide good interconnectivity while at the same time retaining the needed high-security standard — whether via a wireless gateway or over the WAN.
+Most gateways are fluent in a variety of network protocols, so they can effortlessly communicate with various devices and systems.
+Due to this capability, gateways are flexible enough to provide good interconnectivity while retaining the needed high-security standard—whether via a wireless gateway or over the WAN.

 Visibility

 As the main entry into the network, the gateway is also useful for monitoring.
-Every connected device can be tracked.
-This can be very helpful for network administrators overseeing large networks with many unmanaged devices.
-Network gateway helps to bring more order into the network and protect it from cyber threats.
+Every connected device can be tracked, which can be very helpful for network administrators overseeing large networks with many unmanaged devices.
+The network gateway helps to bring more order into the network and protect it from cyber threats.

 Analytics

 As a side effect, every device connecting in and out leaves a lot of data and logs behind.
 This can be applied to study various patterns of how the users act on the network.
-For cybersecurity teams, this data is invaluable as this can help to build a predictive model and track when there are deviations.
-This is usually the time when the network is breached.
-So, harnessing network gateway analytics is one of the key things to benefit from.
+For cybersecurity teams, this data is invaluable as it can help build a predictive model and track deviations, which usually occur when the network is breached.
+So, harnessing network gateway analytics is one of the key things from which to benefit.

 The primary function of a network gateway is enabling cross-network connectivity.
 Usually, it’s its sole function.
 However, due to its role as the gatekeeper, a network gateway is frequently combined with various additional features, however, you shouldn’t expect all of them to be included by default.